Steering Autoregressive Music Generation with Recursive Feature Machines: Single-Direction Steering Results

 \subsection{Listening Test and Audio Samples}

-We provide results of a listening test, where we asked 12 participants to score 3 different audio samples for 4 control types, where they judge based on audio quality and adherence of the audio to the specified control.
+We provide results of a listening test, where we asked 12 participants to score 3 different audio samples for 4 control types (24 total samples, 3 control setups for 2 control examples each across 4 different control types), where they judge based on audio quality and adherence of the audio to the specified control.
 The 3 clips were randomly chosen base model generations (without control), naïve RFM generations, and optimal RFM generations (steering with $p=0.3$ and exponential layer weighting with $w_0 = 1$ and $\kappa = 0.95$).
+Participants were randomly chosen from a departmental computer science forum at an R1 research institution, with mean age of 23.6 and mean musical experience of 9.6 years.
 We show mean and STD of each type of steering in Table~\ref{tab:listening-test}.
 Overall, the results indicate that both naïve and MusicRFM steering substantially improve perceived control compared to the base model, with MusicRFM consistently achieving the highest ratings across all attributes.
-In particular, chord and interval control benefit most from our optimizations, while tempo control shows the largest relative gain over the no-steering baseline.
+In particular, chord and interval control benefit most from RFM steering, while tempo control shows the largest relative gain over the no-steering baseline.

-To the reader, we also provide representative audio samples from the listening test.
+To the reader, we also provide representative audio samples from the listening test, illustrating single-direction control (notes), multi-direction control (notes+chords), and time-based schedules (rise/decay and crossfades).
 Each clip is paired with its text prompt and steering metadata (\(\eta_0\), schedule), where all clips are steered with the ``optimal" parameters listed above.
-An interactive demo of some of the\ clips used in our listening test is available at the project page.\footnote{\url{https://astradzhao.github.io/MusicRFMPage/}}
+An interactive demo of some of the clips used in our listening test is available at the project page.\footnote{\url{https://musicrfm.github.io/controllable-music-rfm/}}